linagora/linshare/documentation/EN/epics/new-admin-portal/story-21-admin-can-create-duplicate-edit-delete-LDAP-connection.md

 - I choose Yes to confirm, the server connection will be deleted.
 - System will prompt a deletion confirmation toast.

+**UC5.
+Delete multiple LDAP connections**

+- On Remote servers listing screen, i can select multiple servers on the list by tick the checkbox of each item
+- There will be a top bar that indicates number of selected servers, an isolation icon, an Undo icon and a Delete icon.
+- When i click on Isolation icon, the screen only shows selected items
+- When i click on Undo icon, all the selected items are unselected
+- When i click icon Delete, there will be a confirmation popup: "You are about to delete [number of seleted items] remote sever connection, this procedure is irreversible.
+Do you want to proceed?" and YEs/No button
+- I choose Yes to confirm, the selected server connections will be deleted.
+- System will prompt a deletion confirmation toast.

 #### Postconditions